vitalishapovalov/jest-decorated/docs/react/ComponentProvider.md

 You may have only one `@ComponentProvider` per describe.

-If the method annotated with `@ComponentProvider` exists in `@Describe`, each test will start to receive the return value of the annotated method as a `first argument`, and props passed to the component as a `second argument`.
+If the method annotated with `@ComponentProvider` exists in `@Describe`, each test will start to receive the return value of the annotated method as a `first argument`, and object with props, state and context passed to the component as a `second argument`.

 Will be executed for each test separately (means that new instance of rendered component will be created for each test).